Molmed/checkQC/README.md

 Install instructions
 --------------------

-TODO: Note that this is still a work in progress description
+Right now the Illumina Interop library needs to be installed separately before moving on to installing checkqc.

 ```
-pip install -f https://github.com/Illumina/interop/releases/latest interop
+pip install -f https://github.com/Illumina/interop/releases/tag/v1.1.1 interop
-pip install checkQC
+pip install checkqc
 ```

 Running checkQC
 ---------------

-After installing `checkQC` you can run it by specifying the path to the runfolder you want to analyze like this:
+After installing CheckQC you can run it by specifying the path to the runfolder you want to analyze like this:

 ```
 checkqc <RUNFOLDER>
 ```

-This will use the default configuration file packaged with `checkQC` if you want to specify your own custom file, you can do so by adding a path to the config like this:
+This will use the default configuration file packaged with CheckQC if you want to specify your own custom file, you can do so by adding a path to the config like this:

 ```
 checkqc --config_file <path to your config> <RUNFOLDER>
 ```

-When `checkQC` starts and no path to the config file is specified it will give you the path to where the default file is located on your system, if you want a template that you can customize according to your own needs.
+When CheckQC starts and no path to the config file is specified it will give you the path to where the default file is located on your system, if you want a template that you can customize according to your own needs.